jackquindlen/DataDrivenVerification/README.md

 ###### For more information:

-+ A. Barto and R. Sutton.
++A. Barto and R. Sutton.
 Reinforcement Learning: An Introduction.
 MIT Press, 1998